The Proposed Amendments to California’s Employment Legislation Regarding Automated-Decision Systems

 Who does California’s proposed legislation on automated-decision systems in hiring affect?

 Employers with five or more employees are subject to this regulation, which includes employees outside of California, but they are not covered by the act protections if the prohibited activity did not occur in California.
-Vendors, or agents, acting on behalf of an employer are also considered an employer under this regulation.
+Vendors, or agents, acting on behalf of an employer are also considered an employer under the regulation.

 What is the definition of automated-decision systems according to the proposed amendments to California’s employment legislation?